 Recall that Riesz Transforms $R_j$ are given by $\widehat{R_j \theta}(\xi)=-\frac{i\xi_j}{|\xi|}\widehat{\theta}(\xi)$ for $j=1,2$ and that $\Lambda^{2\alpha}=(-\Delta)^{\alpha}$ is the Laplacian's fractional power defined by the formula

 where $\widehat{\theta}$ denotes the Fourier transform of $\theta$.\\

-It is classical to consider three cases in the analysis of dissipative quasi-geostrophic equation following the values of diffusion parameter $\alpha$.
-Case $1/2<\alpha$ is called \textit{sub-critical} since diffusion factor is stronger than nonlinearity.
+It is classical to consider three cases in the analysis of the dissipative quasi-geostrophic equation following the values of the diffusion parameter $\alpha$.
+The case $1/2<\alpha$ is called \textit{sub-critical} since the diffusion factor is stronger than the nonlinearity.
 In this case, weak solutions were constructed by S. Resnick in \cite{Resnick} and P. Constantin \& J. Wu showed in \cite{CW1} that smooth initial data gives a smooth global solution.

 The \textit{critical} case is given when $\alpha=1/2$.
 Here, P. Constantin, D. C\'ordoba \& J. Wu studied in \cite{CCW} global existence in Sobolev spaces, while global well-posedness in Besov spaces has been treated by H. Abidi \& T. Hmidi in \cite{Hm}.
-Also in this case and more recently A. Kiselev, F. Nazarov \& A. Volberg showed in \cite{KNV} that any regular periodic data generates a unique $\mathcal{C}^\infty$ solution.
+Also in this case, and more recently, A. Kiselev, F. Nazarov \& A. Volberg showed in \cite{KNV} that any regular periodic data generates a unique $\mathcal{C}^\infty$ solution.